CurtisThompson/sql-examples/README.md

 ## Advanced Examples

 ### Falcons
-The Falcons notebook does an exploration of records which involve the _Falco_ genus.
-Results are directly piped into Matplotlib functions to plot different graphs to visually show SQL data.
+The Falcons examples explore records which involve the _Falco_ genus.
+Results can be directly piped into Matplotlib functions to plot different graphs to visually show SQL data.
  * Extracting Data For Bar and Line Graphs
  * Inner Joins
  * Casting Values To Data Types

 ### Nations
-The Nations notebook looks at differences between different European territorieis in the CITES notebook, including how much they import and export, as well as what species are popular in each territory.
-One single query is created at the end which collates all of the data explored in the notebook so that it can be plotted on a Python Plotly choropleth.
+The Nations examples look at differences between European territories in the CITES table such as how much they import and export, as well as what species are popular.
+One single query is created at the end which collates all of the data explored.
  * Creating and Dropping Tables
  * Inserting Values Into Tables
  * RANK() OVER() Function